‘When will it stop?’: Protesters demand an end to Black deaths in custody - Honi Soit

 NSW Greens member David Shoebridge talked briefly on the main points raised by Gwenda Stanley and briefly acknowledging former Greens senator Lidia Thorpe’s role in “speaking truth to power” through her activism and criticism of the Uluru Statement from the Heart.

-There rally prevailed despite a visible police presence and a counter protest led by Russian nationalist YouTuber Aussie Cossack.
+The rally prevailed despite a visible police presence and a counter protest led by Russian nationalist YouTuber Aussie Cossack.

 Following chants of “too many coppers, not enough justice” and “always was, always will be, Aboriginal land”, protestors then marched to Parliament house for a quick sit-in and round of speeches before the close of the rally.